sayedhfatimi/the-contemplative-path-posts/2025-05-07-the-canyon-between-ideals-and-reality-manmade-morality-ethics-and-the-machinery-of-order/post.md

 Manmade ethics seeks universality—a sense of fairness and right that applies equally to all.
 But systems of power thrive on exceptions—the ability to break their own rules when convenient.

 Ethics says: *No person is above the law.
 *Power says: *Some people must be, to preserve order.*

 In every age, we see how ethical ideals are sacrificed to protect institutional power.
-Surveillance, detention, war, censorship—all justified “for the greater good.”
+Surveillance, detention, war, censorship—all justified "for the greater good."
 But whose good is being protected?
 And at what cost?

 ## Legal ≠ Moral: The Weaponization of Legality